Tesla Is Finally Getting A Handle On Its Reliability Problems

 However, what’s most important is the reliability of the Model 3 mass market sedan.
 Consumer Reports predicts that the Model 3 will initially have average reliability - which would be a win for Tesla - but this is a guess based on extrapolating from the Model S. Consumer Reports has not yet touched a Model 3 or talked to any drivers.

 A repeat of the Model X debacle seems unlikely.
-Tesla has learned its lesson from the “hubris” of the Model X, and has opted for simplicity, minimalism, and restraint in designing the Model 3.
+Tesla has learned its lesson from the “hubris” of the Model X and has opted for simplicity, minimalism, and restraint in designing the Model 3.
 It makes more sense to extrapolate the Model 3’s reliability from the Model S, rather than the Model X. However, there are major differences between the Model S and Model 3.
 We should probably be cautious about pre-judging the Model 3 before it’s on the road in large numbers.

 Model 3.
-Source: Tesla.
+Source: Tesla

 There are competing considerations here that seem to me impossible to weigh against each other in a rigorous, systematic way.
-On one hand, the Model 3 is new and it may take time to work out kinks in the production system.
+On one hand, the Model 3 is new, and it may take time to work out kinks in the production system.
 I’ve also been told that maintaining good reliability gets harder as production volume increases.

-On the other hand, the Model 3 is the second car that Tesla has designed from scratch after the Model S. Unlike the Model S, the Model 3 was designed for manufacturability following years of experience manufacturing cars.
+On the other hand, the Model 3 is the second car that Tesla has designed from scratch after the Model S. Unlike the Model S, the Model 3 was designed for manufacturability, following years of experience manufacturing cars.

 If design were the only factor, then the Model 3 would, it seems to follow, have better reliability than the Model S, which already is above average.
 Unfortunately, production also is a factor.
 I think we’ll just have to wait and see how the Model 3 fares.